Greece Moments Greece Moments

 Kythnos Dryopida Kirche Kykladen

-The maze of alleys with a few shops (agora) around the Church of Agion Apostolon invites you to take a walk.
-A folklore museum behind the church, which is well worth seeing, gives insights into life in earlier times.
-In the southern part of the village there is a park with the village pub To Kamini, a small theatre and an old, unfortunately neglected aqueduct.
+The maze of alleys with a few shops (agora) around the Church of Agion Apostolon invites you to take a stroll.
+A folklore museum behind the church, well worth a visit, offers insights into life in earlier times.
+In the southern part of the village there is a park with the village pub To Kamini, a small theatre, and an old, unfortunately neglected aqueduct.

 Dryopida Theater Insel Kythnos